oliwierptak/Everon1/README.md

 The rest of the missing properties, like `$charset`, will be inherited from `[Default]` section.

 See [view.ini](https://github.com/oliwierptak/Everon/blob/master/Config/view.ini) for more examples.

+#### Sharable config variables
+In Everon configuration files share their variables with other configuration files, by using `%config_name.value_name%` notation.

 ## Flexibility
 Due to to effortless dependency injection and modularity in one application, you can specify with surgical